Aims of this initiative

 It is envisioned that the bulk of the funding will be allocated through open calls for proposals and calls for tender.
 Stakeholders know this system from the past Research and Innovation Framework Programmes.
 In these cases, the Competence Centre will manage and eventually disburse financial support to recipients, which would typically be academic and research entities, industrial companies, or public authorities.

-The Competence Centre will also seek to promote joint procurement of strategic cybersecurity infrastructures and tools together with one or several other entities – typically public authorities.
+The ECCC will also seek to promote joint procurement of strategic cybersecurity infrastructures and tools together with one or several other entities – typically public authorities.

 Some funding will be made available directly to National Coordination Centres for them to carry out tasks under this Regulation.